electrode-io/electrode-native/README.md

 4. Git clone this repository somewhere on your workstation (we recommend you fork it first !) and `cd` into it.
 5. Run `yarn install` (to install all dependencies)
 6. Run `npm run setup-dev` (this will create the `v1000` development version properly)
 7. Run `ern cauldron start` in a separate terminal window to launch the cauldron locally (or use `ern platform config` to set a remove cauldron url).
-If you want to keep the cauldron data after cauldron restart, make sure to run `ern cauldron start` from a dedicated folder as the cauldron db will be stored wherever this command is run from.
+If you want to keep the cauldron data after cauldron restart, make sure to run `ern cauldron start` within a dedicated folder as the cauldron database (a json document) will be stored wherever this command is run from.

 From there on, you are good to go for development.
 You can switch the current platform version to `v1000` by running `ern platform use 1000`.
 You can use the platform as if you were a user, trough `ern`, you can install versions, switch to versions, access the cauldron ...
 Be conscious however that of course if you switch to a version that is not the development one (let's say `v3`), then whenever you'll use `ern` command it will not go through your local repo code.
 Only when you are on `v1000` will `ern` point to your local repository.